brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 I had ported the static parts to AWS S3 long back, and that made life easier.
 It made it easy for me to switch and try out hosting providers.
 I had to worry about the WordPress Posts part; all the static contents were already on AWS S3 with Cloudfront.
 The other reason was, once when my website was rather popular, I spent a lot on hosting and bandwidth were capped.
 With AWS, I spent less than double-digit dollars a month even when I was serving over 100GBs month bandwidth with the static sites (including open source downloads).

-It had its own problem.
-My articles were littered with `https://media.brajeshwar.com`, and `https://media.brajeshwar.com` references to the static files.
+But it was not without its own problem.
+My articles were littered with `https://media.brajeshwar.com`, and `https://downloads.brajeshwar.com` references to the static files.
 However, to the readers and website visitors, it continues to work.
 Now, I'm serving all static files alongside the website, which are also just static HTML.
 Of course, it took less than 5-sec to do a `Find & Replace` and `Save All` in Sublime Text to convert all of that.

 Even if you have your WordPress content inside the default `wp-content`, it should still be easy to transform your WordPress blog into a Static Site.
 It is up to you to name your static folder to anything -- stick with the `wp-content` inherited from WordPress, rename it to something like Jekyll's `assets`, or stick to a more generic `static` (Hugo uses static).